 Apply White Epoxy Paint Over Primer

 The next day we applied the white epoxy paint to the walls.
 The paint is a little tricky because it is thicker than normal.
 The brand recommends application within one hour of when you mix the paint and epoxy together.
 The best process for us was when the two of us worked together.
-Chris handled the paint roller and I focused on trim with a paintbrush.
+Chris handled the paint roller and I focused on trimming with a paintbrush.

-The kids LOVED this project and were super excited to run around the empty pool.
+The kids LOVED this project and super excited to run around the empty pool.
 They both wanted to help with the painting too.

 When we couldn’t paint together, I found that the best process was to work on sections at a time.
 I rolled two panels and then quickly trim them out with the paintbrush.
 Because the paint is thicker, I recommend checking your work 10 minutes after to see if any drips are forming.